j3rrywan9/scala-study/doc/sbt.md

 * A jar file containing the source code of the shared library
 * A jar file containing the documentation (Scaladoc or Javadoc) of the shared library
 * A configuration file (pom.xml or ivy.xml) that identifies the project and where it came from

+If you look at the default package task, using the `inspect tree package` command, you'll find a tree like the one in figure 4.7.

+The `package` task depends on the `packageBin` task, which generated the binary artifact (jar) for the project.
+The contents of this file are defined by the `mappings` in `packageBin` task.
+The `mappings` task has the type `Seq[(File, String)]`, a list of files and string names.
+The files are the list of files to include in the resulting jar, and the names are the location within the jar to store the file.

+Although creating the project's binary artifacts is convenient, let's look at how sbt creates the other artifacts in the base build: the documentation and the source.

 #### Identifying your project